Zoom on the Westinghouse iGen2200 CAMO

 Power & Run Time

-The Westinghouse iGen2200 CAMO's engine, 79 cc (3 hp) Westinghouse OHV 4-stroke, fueled by gasoline, can deliver 120V.
-It provides a running wattage of 1800W and reaches a peak wattage of 2200W.
-In addition, the device is parallel capable (Westinghouse WHPC Parallel Cord (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.
+The Westinghouse iGen2200 CAMO is powered by a 79 cc (3 hp) Westinghouse OHV 4-stroke engine.
+It delivers 120V, runs on gasoline and offers a running wattage of 1800W as well as a peak wattage of 2200W.
+Additionally, as the generator is parallel capable (Westinghouse WHPC Parallel Cord (opens in a new tab) not included), it can be linked to a second unit for more power.

-The inverter generator is rated for a noise of 52 dBA (just slightly more noisy than a refrigerator).
-Its starting mechanism is based on a conventional pull-start mechanism.
+The inverter generator features a conventional pull-start mechanism.
+It is rated for a noise of 52 dBA (just slightly more noisy than rainfall).

-In addition, it provides 2 DC outlets: there's two 5V USB ports allowing you to conveniently charge electronics such as mobile phones and tablets.
+It also sports 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.

 Thanks to its closed inverter generator design (L19.8 x W11.4 x H17.9 in), the Westinghouse iGen2200 CAMO, is more esthetical than a typical, open frame generator.
-The generator has a contemporary design, convenient for recreationally generating power.
+This type of design is the most modern and convenient way to recreationally generate power.

-Some light indicators allow you to instantly see if the oil level is too low, the generator is on overload and the generator is ready.
+Some light indicators allow you to instantly see if the generator is ready, the generator is on overload and the oil level is too low.

 As far as security is concerned, the generator can be used with a peace of mind, as it features an overload protection (circuit breaker) and an automatic low oil shut-off.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse iGen2200 CAMO also comes with some accessories: funnel, tool kit and oil are included.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Westinghouse iGen2200 CAMO also is packed along with the following accessories: oil, tool kit and funnel.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse iGen2200 CAMO is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.